-It is important to realize that when we talk about motivation we are referring to a specific goal and the level of effort the individual sales rep is going to make in achieving that goal.
-A sales rep can be motivated to land a big account but not motivated to hand in his paperwork on time.
-Our salespeople have many goals, and we would like to ensure that they are motivated to attain all their key goals.
+It is essential to realize that when we talk about motivation, we are referring to a specific goal and the level of effort the individual sales rep will make in achieving that goal.
+A sales rep can be motivated to land a big account but not motivated to hand in their paperwork on time.
+Our salespeople have many goals, and we would like to ensure that they are motivated to attain all their key objectives.

-Motivators are different for each sales rep. Therefore it is important for sales managers to understand the motivators for each of their salespeople.
-As the definition above stated that there are both internal and external factors that the sales manager must be cognizant of.
+Motivators are different for each sales rep, and therefore sales managers need to understand the motivators for each of their salespeople.
+As the definition above stated, there are both internal and external factors that the sales manager must be aware of.
 The sales manager must also be aware that each rep has different motivators.
 When we look at both external and internal factors, we need to understand the impact and challenges that are inherent with each.

 1. External Factors

-External factors include financial rewards such as bonuses, commissions, contests, etc. Many sales managers are quite comfortable with the use of financial rewards to stimulate rep motivation.
-They understand the clear link between rewards and results.
-Financial rewards do help stimulate salespeople to improve their performance and productivity in achieving a goal.
+External factors include financial rewards such as bonuses, commissions, contests, etc. Many sales managers are pretty comfortable with the use of financial rewards to stimulate rep motivation.
+They understand the clear link between rewards and results, and financial rewards help stimulate salespeople to improve their performance and productivity in achieving a goal.

 External factors have a place in motivating reps.
 The challenge is that when they are overused, they become difficult to sustain.
-By using mainly financial rewards for motivation (i.e., incentive programs and contests), it creates a vicious cycle of having to top the last program.
+Using mainly financial rewards for motivation (i.e., incentive programs and contests) creates a vicious cycle of having to top the last program.
 Management must keep upping the ante to keep sales reps motivated to perform.
 At some point, a limit is reached on how many financial resources are available for rep motivation.
 However, sales reps get conditioned into a sense of entitlement and expect greater and greater rewards.

 What happens when you can’t keep upping the ante?
 What do sales managers do to motivate the sales force?
 What happens when your top performers decide to leave for better rewards with your competitor?
 It becomes unsustainable!